Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-The disorder is technically called autism spectrum disorder (ASD).
-This means symptoms vary from one person to another.
-The severity of symptoms also differs depending on where someone falls on the autism spectrum.
+The disorder is clinically called autism spectrum disorder (ASD), which means symptoms vary from one person to another.
+The severity of symptoms differs depending on where someone falls on the autism spectrum.

-Autism shares similar qualities with attention deficit hyperactivity disorder (ADHD).
-However, ADHD is a different condition that’s not a part of the autism spectrum.
+Autism also shares similar qualities with attention deficit hyperactivity disorder (ADHD).
+However, ADHD is a different condition not part of the autism spectrum.

 Drinking during pregnancy does not cause ASD.
 However, drinking can cause fetal alcohol syndrome (FAS).